dixitaayush8/CMPE131_Moovify_Team12/README.md

 3. Install the [IMDBPy API](https://github.com/alberanid/imdbpy)(pip install git+https://github.com/alberanid/imdbpy).

-To run the project, navigate to the folder of the project and type in "python manage.py runserver" and copy and paste the link displayed on the console to your browser.
+To run the project, download or clone this project and unzip the zip file of the project.
+Afterwards, on Terminal/Command Prompt, navigate to the directory of the project, type in "python manage.py runserver", and copy and paste the link displayed on the console to your browser.